 North Carolina Eviction Notice

 A North Carolina eviction notice is a legal document used by landlords to inform tenants of their intent to terminate a lease agreement due to specific violations or noncompliance with rental terms.
-This notice serves as the first step in the eviction process, ensuring that tenants are given the appropriate time to remedy the situation or vacate the premises in accordance with state law.
+Furthermore, this notice serves as the first step in the eviction process, ensuring that tenants are given the appropriate time to remedy the situation or vacate the premises in accordance with state law.

 North Carolina Eviction Notice